koii-network/ezsandbox/README.md

 Start Here (Coming Soon)

-## Lesson 4: Security and Hardening
+## Lesson 5: Security and Hardening

 with the basics implemented, this lesson will cover how to add authorized accounts, verify signatures, and manage general authentication and data authority issues.

 Start Here (Coming Soon)

+## Lesson 6: Using Custom Tokens for Tasks

+This lesson will teach you how to deploy your own custom SPL token on Koii.

+Start Here (coming soon)

-## Lesson 5: Getting faucet tokens and deploying your task
+## Lesson 7: Getting faucet tokens and deploying your task

 Once everything is tightened down, it's time to get your community and start running nodes.
 We'll get you a small grant in KOII to fund your task bounty, deploy the task, and run it on your node.

 Start Here (Coming Soon)

-## Lesson 6: Performance Improvements & Iteration Lifecycle
+## Lesson 8: Performance Improvements & Iteration Lifecycle

 After your task is live, it's time to consider improving your work.